Salaga (film): Plot

 In Bangalore, Slum Shetty is a gangster, who along with former gangster-turned BBMP corporator Indra and Juttu Seena are controlling the Bangalore underworld.
 Shetty learns that a person named Thyagaraja Ramanna is smuggling illegal arms from Mangalore Port for Salaga, who is operating from prison.
 Shetty sends Suri Anna to deal with him.
 Learning about Ramanna's attack, Salaga hires a cold-blooded gang named Batsman boys and kills Suri at a bar.

 Suri's brother Kenda is enraged and vows to kill Salaga.
 The trio, along with Kenda, learns that Salaga is released from prison, where they attempt to kill him, but Salaga escapes and kills Kenda, with the help of Batsman boys.
 Salaga's childhood girlfriend Sanjana pursues Salaga to accept her love proposal, but he refuses where after much insistence, Salaga agrees.
 After increase in crime rates, The city commissioner appoints ACP Samrat to deal with the underworld.

 Salaga tracks Seena at the market, where he along with the Batsman boys kill him.
 With a person named Savithri's help, Samrat tracks down the Batsman boys and kills them.
 Due to Seena's death, Shetty gets scared of his gang and family members, where he gets into a road accident and admitted to a hospital.
 Salaga reaches the hospital and kills him, where he discreetly escapes with Sanjana and surrenders at the court.
-Samrat interrogates Salaga who reveals his past.
+Samrat interrogates Salaga who reveals his real name as Vijay Kumar and reveals his past.